mesosphere/dcos-docs-site/pages/1.9/administering-clusters/deploying-a-local-dcos-universe/index.md

 - [DC/OS CLI installed](/1.9/cli/install/).

 - Logged into the DC/OS CLI via `dcos auth login`.
-On Enterprise DC/OS, you must be logged in as a user with the `dcos:superuser` permission.
+On DC/OS Enterprise, you must be logged in as a user with the `dcos:superuser` permission.

 **Note:** As the Universe tarball is over two gigabytes in size it may take some time to download it to your local drive and upload it to each master.